temporalio/temporal-learning/docs/tutorials/python/build-a-data-pipeline/index.md

 ---
+title: Build a data pipeline with Python
-id: data-pipeline-tutorial
+id: build-a-data-pipeline-python
 sidebar_position: 3
 keywords: [Python, temporal, sdk, tutorial]
 tags: [Python, SDK]
 last_update:
   date: 2023-05-01
-title: Build a data pipeline Workflow with Temporal and Python
 description: You'll implement a data pipeline application in Python, using Temporal's Workflows, Activities, and Schedules to orchestrate and run the steps in your pipeline.
 image: /img/temporal-logo-twitter-card.png
 ---